samulipo/samulipo.github.io/presentations.md

 # Upcoming talks

 - 2023-10: TBA.
 Strategic Organization Design, University of Southern Denmark.

+# Recent Talks

+- 2023-07: *The division of cognitive labor and the structure of interdisciplinary problems* ISSI workshop  "Reflecting on Interdisciplinary Teams", online talk.
+- 2023-06: *Diversity-trumps-ability theorem and epistemic democracy* Institutional Epistemology Workshop 2023, University of Helsinki
 - 2023-05: *Science studies as a social science*.
 Nordic Network for the Science of Science, DIAS, University of Southern Denmark. (w/ Petri Ylikoski)
 - 2023-05: *Modeling cognitive diversity in group problem solving*.
 Philosophy of Cognitive Science seminar, University of Warsaw.
 - 2023-02: *Division of Cognitive Labor: The costs and benefits of interdisciplinarity*.
 DFG research network “Simulations of Scientific Inquiry”, University of Bochum.